-For decades the united States Patent and Trademark Office (USPTO) trademark database has been mined by entities soliciting represented clients to pay for renewal and listing services.
-These scams have been well-known for years but have always incurred some confusion and cost in dealing with the calls and inquires.
+For decades scammers have mined the United States Patent and Trademark Office (USPTO) trademark database.
+These scammers attempt to trick trademark owners into paying excessive fees for unnecessary listing services.
+These scams have been well-known for years.
+However, they always create confusion and costs in dealing with the calls and inquires.
 An advantage of these solicitations is that they embed data from the trademark application itself to create a sense of validity:

 The scam process before February 15, 2020

-When scammers only had access to the trademark applicant address, they had to resort to hard-copy printing and postage to get their solicitation to the potential victim.
-It was clear the Applicant was represented by legal counsel but the law firm is always circumvented to better the chance the scam will work.
+When scammers only had access to the trademark applicant address, they had to resort to hard-copy printing and postage to send their solicitations to the potential victim.
+The scammers use Applicant address information to circumvent law firm.
+Circumventing the law firm improves the scammers odds of success.
 Trademark scams are so prevalent that the USPTO has an entire web page dedicated to educating trademark registrants on how to recognize trademark scam letters and not fall victim to their fraudulent demands.

 Things will get worse February 15, 2020